On the contribution of work or heat in exchanged energy via interaction in open bipartite quantum systems: Abstract

 \section{Abstract}

-In this paper unambiguous redefinitions of heat and work are presented for quantum thermodynamic systems.
-We will use the genuine reasoning based on which Clausius originally defined work and heat in establishing thermodynamics.
+In this paper, unambiguous redefinitions of heat and work are presented for quantum thermodynamic systems.
+We will use genuine reasoning based on which Clausius originally defined work and heat in establishing thermodynamics.
 The change in the energy which is accompanied by a change in the entropy is identified as heat, while any change in the energy which does not lead to a change in the entropy is known as work.
 It will be seen that quantum coherence does not allow all the energy exchanged between two quantum systems to be only of the heat form.
 Several examples will also be discussed.
-Finally, it will be shown that these refined definitions give new insight into the irreversibility of quantum processes.
-It is expected that our work sheds new light on all aspects of quantum thermodynamics.
+Finally, it will be shown that these refined definitions will strongly affect the entropy production of quantum thermodynamic processes giving new insight into the irreversibility of quantum processes.

 \keywords{Suggested keywords}